robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 As disturbing as this was to read at the time, I soon found that almost every piece of advice about design, besides “it depends”, was a well disguised cliché of some description.
 And so I see the flaws in the principles that I’ve half-jokingly described here as the New Web Typography.
 Perhaps, one day in the near future, our networks will become so fast and so dependable that we won’t have to worry about supporting untrustworthy network conditions with strange typographic hacks.
 Perhaps font files will become so small that subsetting them will sound as unfamiliar to us as `<table>` based layout appears to us today.

-I suppose that these suggestions all deal with the instability I find when setting text for the web, and I hope mean to remind myself of this when a new feature replaces an older one in a browser, or a new hack emerges.
+I suppose that these suggestions all deal with the instability I find when setting text for the web, and I hope to remind myself of this when a new feature replaces an older one in a browser, or a new hack emerges.
 I want to consider technical implications of my decisions, and I want to ensure that we think about the effects of an unstable network sending an unstable codebase, only to be interpreted by an unstable browsing environment.

 Our hypertext, as fabulous as it might be,[^30] sits on a network built in the image of a sand dune.
 The slightest change to the environment and the whole thing topples over or gobbles up our text.
 Instead of building systems on shifting foundations then we must celebrate a new form of typography where we strive to navigate the instability between reader and text; I see little use in building castles out of sand.